hadcomfort/hadcomfort.github.io/README.md

 **This Veteran's Preference Advisor is an unofficial informational tool ONLY.**

-It is based on interpretation of publicly available U.S. government guidelines, primarily the OPM Vet Guide for HR Professionals.
+It is based on interpretation of publicly available U.S. government guidelines.
 While efforts have been made to ensure accuracy and faithfully represent official guidance, this tool does not constitute legal or official advice, nor does it guarantee any outcome or preference eligibility.

-Eligibility for U.S. Federal Veteran's Preference is ultimately determined by the hiring federal agency based on official documentation and current laws and regulations.
+Eligibility for U.S. Federal and State Veteran's Preference is ultimately determined by the hiring public agency based on official documentation and current laws and regulations.

 **Always refer to official U.S. government resources or consult with a Veteran Service Officer (VSO) or agency HR personnel for definitive answers and assistance with your specific situation.**